schizofox/schizofox/README.md

 ## Installing Schizofox

-For the time being, Schizofox **primarily** supports [Home-Manager] installations.
+Schizofox supports [Home-Manager] and NixOS module installations.
-This is because it is infinitely more tedious to try to write to ~/.mozilla without Home-Manager, and because Firefox provides _no good way_ to set policy/storage/userChrome/userContent paths.

 Add Schizofox as a flake input: